Personal income taxes are the

 It may be helpful to have last year's Oregon and federal income tax returns available.
 The more complete the information you provide is, the more accurate your results will be.

-The withholding calculator will ask you for estimates of the following for 2019:
+The withholding calculator will ask you for current year estimates of

 - Your gross wages (from jobs).